akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Microsoft-365/Mail-Flow_Gmail-Issue/Readme.md

 # 🧾 Incident Summary

-A user reported that emails sent from Gmail accounts were not being received in their Microsoft 365 mailbox.
-Internal emails were functioning normally.
+In this lab, I investigated an issue where emails sent from Gmail accounts were not being delivered to a Microsoft 365 mailbox, while internal emails were working normally.

-Investigation revealed that a **transport (mail flow) rule** in Exchange Online was configured to **reject messages from the Gmail domain**, causing all Gmail messages to be blocked before reaching the mailbox.
+After analyzing the issue, I found that a mail flow (transport) rule was blocking messages from the Gmail domain.

-The issue was resolved by **identifying and disabling the misconfigured mail flow rule**.
+I resolved the issue by identifying and disabling the misconfigured rule, which restored normal email delivery.

 ---